 Fiddle leaf figs should be regularly treated with fertilizer, particularly indoors.
 It boosts their cell production and makes up for any nutrient deficiencies they may experience.
 Given the size and density of their leaves, it follows that fiddles require support to achieve consistent growth.

 Fiddle leaf figs are endemic to West Africa and are therefore best suited to warm, balmy climates with plenty of moisture and humidity.
-In the wild, their root systems reach deep into the soil, where they can benefit from naturally decaying plant and animal matter, bolstering the growth of their luscious green leaves.
+When fiddle leaf figs grow in the wild, their root systems reach deep into the soil, where they can benefit from naturally decaying plant and animal matter, bolstering the growth of their luscious green leaves.

 However, without proper access to nutrients, your fiddle leaf will not only experience stunted growth but will also be more vulnerable to disease and pest infestations.